-The 2013 Mustang is available in a variety of trims that all offer varying degrees of performance.
-The base Mustang comes with a 3.7-liter V6 that produces 305 horsepower at 6,500 rpm and 280 pound-feet of torque at 4,250 rpm.
-According to the EPA, the Mustang V6 gets up to 19/31 mpg city/highway, which is slightly better than the Chevy Camaro and Dodge Challenger.
+The base 2014 Mustang comes with a 3.7-liter V6 that produces 305 horsepower at 6,500 rpm and 280 pound-feet of torque at 4,250 rpm.
+According to the EPA, the Mustang V6 gets up to 19/31 mpg city/highway, which is slightly better than the fuel economy of the Chevrolet Camaro and Dodge Challenger.

-The Mustang GT gains 8 horsepower for 2013, with a 5.0-liter V8 engine that now makes 420 horsepower at 6,500 rpm and 390 pound-feet of torque at 4,250 rpm.
-The Mustang Boss 302 builds on the GT’s performance, with more power and an upgraded suspension, while the Shelby GT500 offers blistering performance, thanks to a supercharged V8 engine that delivers 650 horsepower and 631 pound-feet of torque.
-All models come with a six-speed manual transmission, while V6 and GT cars have an optional six-speed automatic that gains a manual shift mode for 2013.
+The Mustang GT comes with a 5.0-liter V8 engine that makes 420 horsepower at 6,500 rpm and 390 pound-feet of torque at 4,250 rpm, while the Shelby GT500 offers a supercharged 5.8-liter V8 engine that delivers 662 horsepower and 631 pound-feet of torque.
+All models come with a six-speed manual transmission, while V6 and GT models have an optional six-speed automatic with manual shift mode.